Amedi-Imbira/Amedi-Imbira/README.md

 - 👋 My name is Amedi
-- 🌱 My mission in life is to make Kenya an AI-powered nation

 <!---
 Amedi-Imbira/Amedi-Imbira is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.